 If you are a foreign national marrying a Korean citizen, you will likely need to register the marriage both in Korea and in your home country.
-The Korean registration process — 혼인신고 (marriage registration at the local ward office) — is a separate step from the wedding ceremony itself, and it is a prerequisite for the F-6 marriage migrant visa.
+The Korean registration process — 혼인신고 (marriage registration at the local ward office) — is a separate step from the wedding ceremony itself, and it is a prerequisite for the marriage migrant visa.
 This guide explains the full process, the documents required by nationality, and how Korean marriage registration connects to your visa.

 In Korea (and most countries), the wedding ceremony and the legal registration of the marriage are separate acts.